 The Palace of Mon Repos in Corfu with ramps, lifts, and step-free access

 Crete is the largest island in Greece and its bustling towns are great for visitors with disabilities.
 From impressive seaside resorts with wheelchair access and step-free jacuzzis to remote mountainous villages perfect for relaxation away from crowds, Crete is a paradise for travelers with disabilities.

 The impressive lighthouse at the harbor of Rethymnon

 Syros is a distinct island in the Cyclades, offering wheelchair users many options for seaside and cultural activities.
 The island is the perfect blend of Cycladic culture and cosmopolitan influences.
 In the past 10 years, it has transformed into a great destination for people with disabilities despite its intricate architecture and narrow uphill alleys.

 There are plenty of accommodation options for wheelchair users.
 Many large and small hotels offer wheelchair-friendly rooms and vacation amenities.
 There are SEATRAC machines for independent sea access at 4 beaches: Vari, Agathopes, Voulgari, and Galissas.

-Since last summer, visitors can also explore the area of Ano Syros in Ermoupoli and witness the medieval past of the island.
+Since 2020, visitors can also explore the area of Ano Syros in Ermoupoli and witness the medieval past of the island.
 The island offers visitors wheelchairs and state-of-the-art elevators that help wheelchair users to the medieval town step-free.